 When filing a complaint, please be prepared to share the following information:

-- The name of the program*
+- The name of the child care program.

-- Date and/or time the incident occurred
+- Approximate date and/or time and the location where the incident occurred.

-- Any additional information that you have
+- Any additional information that you may have.

 During a Complaint Visit